-This map depicts the distribution of total dissolved solids (TDS) in groundwater in the Leduc hydrostratigraphic unit (HSU).
+This map depicts the distribution of hydraulic head in the Leduc hydrostratigraphic unit (HSU).
 The horizontal and vertical extent of the unit was adopted from the 3D Provincial Geological Framework Model of Alberta, Version 2 (Alberta Geological Survey, 2019a).
-The relationship of the Leduc HSU with the units above and below as well as its geometry can be seen in Figures 1 and Figure 2.
+The relationship of the Leduc HSU with the units above and below as well as its geometry can be seen in Figures 1 and 2.